 The final example TOEFL sentence we saw in the last post contained many clauses and phrases.
 Here is the sentence once more, for your consideration:

 A subject-predicate pairing in a sentence is called a clause.
-In the long sentence I showed you above, “But if we see a precise balance of nature” is a clause.
+In the long sentence I showed you above, “But if we accept the witness at his word” is a clause.
 It is not the whole sentence, but it does have a subject and predicate.
-Let’s look at another simpler example of a TOEFL sentence that contains a clause:
+Let’s look at another simpler example of a sentence that contains a clause:

 Here we have two different subject-predicate sets, so the sentence has two clauses.
-“It’s hardly a fair criticism” is one clause.
-“That encyclopedias online have errors” is the second clause.
+“It’s an unfortunate fact” is one clause.
+“That a majority of registered voters do not participate in midterm elections” is the second clause.
 (This, by the way, is called a relative clause, because it is introduced by the relativized “that.”).
 The whole sentence combines these two clauses.

 Phrases are words or groups of words that are meaningful, but do not have both a subject and a predicate.
 In English grammar, there are different types of phrases, named after their grammatical function.
 For example, “the old house” is a noun phrase.
 It is a phrase that describes and presents the noun “house.”
 “Fell down slowly” is a verb phrase, because it describes and presents the past tense verb “fell.”
 There are other phrases too, such as prepositional phrases, adjective phrases, and so on.
 With a few exceptions, sentences in English should have a noun phrase and verb phrase.

-In this post’s final example, we’ll look at a sentence from a TOEFL reading and identify the phrases it contains:
+In this post’s final example, we’ll look at a sentence and identify the phrases it contains:

 Phrase-wise, there’s a lot going on here!
-“The presence of dinosaur fossils in the polar regions” is a noun phrase.
-Within that noun phrase, “of dinosaur fossils” is one of two prepositional phrases.
-The noun phrase’s other prepositional phrase is “in the polar regions.”
-Inside each prepositional phrase, we have smaller noun phrases: “dinosaur fossils” in the first prepositional phrase, and “polar regions” in the second one.
+“The existence of coal in certain Antarctic areas” is a noun phrase.
+Within that noun phrase, “of coal” is one of two prepositional phrases.
+The noun phrase’s other prepositional phrase is “in certain Antarctic areas.”
+Inside each prepositional phrase, we have smaller noun phrases: “coal” in the first prepositional phrase, and “Antarctic areas” in the second one.
 So we have noun phrases that are inside prepositional phrases that in turn are inside a larger noun phrase!

 Being able to identify sentences, clauses, and phrases can seem overwhelming at first.
 But if you practice with sentences in the TOEFL, you’ll quickly find yourself getting good at this important skill.
 Understanding clause and phrase structure will make you a better reader, listener, speaker, and writer.
 In my next post on this subject, I’ll give you some review activities and exercises to help you really master clauses and phrases as you reach for your target score!